appoly/PassportKit/README.md

 # PassportKit
- Swift library used for quick and easy authentication using laravel passport.
+ Swift library used for quick and easy oauth authentication.

 **Quick start**